 Some of the tools you can use are:

 It’s best to have a handful of attention-grabbing promotions that bring traffic in.
 (You’d better not discount everything at half price – the idea is not to get you broke.)
 Then, stock up on these leading products to avoid out-of-stocks.

 It’d be really harmful to your brand if you run out and have to take down the offer.
 In some countries, that can even be viewed as misleading advertising and deemed illegal.

 More traffic, more questions, more problems.
 That’s the price of more sales.
-How to organize operations for the busiest time of the year?
+How to organize holiday customer service?